migramirez2/Harmony-ONE/progress/gheis-mohammadi.md

+2024-09-07 Sat:
+Last week, the team reviewed [PR #4735](https://github.com/harmony-one/harmony/pull/4735), and I addressed the merge conflicts caused by changes in the dev branch that needed to be replicated in this PR.
+Additionally, per the team's request, I removed all unused configurations and functions.
+I also fixed the tests, and the PR is now finalized, with a scheduled merge expected early this week.

+I encountered an issue while running localnet, which Soph helped me to resolve it.
+This took a few days as I tested multiple solutions.
+It involved updating Golang, rebuilding all dependencies, and ensuring the correct RPC port was used.
+The localnet were essential for me to continue focusing on peer connectivity issues and further investigations [Issue #4749](https://github.com/harmony-one/harmony/issues/4749).

+---

 2024-08-31 Sat:
 Last week, I focused on different tasks to improve our project’s alignment with the latest developments.
 I started by updating the Go version in the go-sdk to 1.22.5, as seen in [PR #304](https://github.com/harmony-one/go-sdk/pull/304).
 This update ensures that the go-sdk is now compatible with the new Harmony binary.
 Alongside this, I updated Dr.Harmony to support the same Go version, which you can review in this [commit](https://github.com/GheisMohammadi/Dr.Harmony/commit/b26a898a901771e95dd204d7d25fbc8b9c3df02f)